yonnyg23/yatzy/README.md

 # yatzy
- This is the commit read me uploaded from my local repository.
-This was coded in Atom and only shared with the professor.
+ This is my lab 7 work